James-HoneyBadger/Colossal_StoryWorks/docs/project-management/REFACTORING_ROADMAP.md

 ## Mission

-Transform the Adventure Construction Set from a monolithic architecture to a fully modular, plugin-based system that is easy to maintain, extend, and adapt for future features.
+Transform the Colossal StoryWorks from a monolithic architecture to a fully modular, plugin-based system that is easy to maintain, extend, and adapt for future features.

 ## Progress Overview